 Manufacturing companies in Maryland are navigating the intersection of two accelerating trends: the rapid integration of AI tools into predictive maintenance, quality control, worker safety monitoring, and supply chain AI, and a growing body of state law that places direct obligations on businesses that deploy these systems.
 Whether you deploy AI cameras for quality inspection or monitor worker safety with AI sensors, the regulatory landscape in Maryland has concrete implications for how your business must operate today.

 Within the manufacturing sector, AI systems commonly scrutinized by regulators include predictive maintenance algorithms, AI vision inspection systems, worker monitoring tools, demand forecasting AI, and robotic process automation.
-MD regulators have called out AI worker surveillance and monitoring disclosure obligations as areas of elevated concern under HB 1339.
+MD regulators have called out AI worker surveillance and monitoring disclosure obligations as areas of elevated concern under No comprehensive private-sector AI law.
 Importantly, these requirements apply regardless of whether a business built the AI system internally or purchased it from a third-party vendor — organizations that deploy AI bear compliance responsibility for the systems they use.

 The sector risk classification for Manufacturing is Medium, reflecting the reality that AI systems that monitor workers or make workplace safety decisions face union, labor law, and state AI law scrutiny simultaneously.
 AI in quality control and workplace safety monitoring faces worker notification requirements in several states.
 In Maryland, businesses that process sensor telemetry, worker performance data, quality control records, and supply chain data through automated decision systems face the greatest exposure.
 The law's scope, however, typically captures a broad range of operators — not just large incumbents — so smaller manufacturing businesses should not assume they are below the regulatory threshold.